ezagroba/mob-testing/mob-testing.md

 - simultaneous ooh-ing
 - when it's not chaos but a mob
 - "I'll start using this tomorrow!"
-- good energy during the sessions

-todo: @jsc more examples
+- applause for yourself
+- skeptical and yolo
+- "we can do that"

 Notes:
 - Joep
 - not being strict on the rules, because mobbing was happening (not chaos)
+- good energy during the sessions / applause at the end of the session 21 Jan 2020

 ===

 ## lessons learned

+Notes:
+- Joep

 ===